ucaszyp/STEPS/README.md

 ## Introduction

-This is the official repository for *STEPS: Joint Self-supervised Nighttime Image Enhancement and Depth Estimation*.
+This is the official repository for *STEPS: Joint $\underline{S}$elf-supervised Nighttime Image Enhancement and Depth Estimation*.
 You can find our paper at [arxiv](https://arxiv.org/abs/).
 In this repository, we release the RobotCar-Night and nuScenes-Night dataset, as well as the code.

 ![image-20211002220051137](README.assets/teaser.png)